 What sort of chair should I bring for the six week course?

-You are most likely to complete your chair within the six weeks if you start with something small like a nursery chair.
+Your best bet, if you want to complete your chair within the six weeks, is to start with something small like a nursery chair.
 I usually recommend a small 1950’s nursery chair with no arms.
 95% of students who have brought this type of chair to class finish within six weeks.
 Here are a list of other chairs and the average finishing time of students using modern upholstery (unless otherwise stated):

 Nursery chair (no arms): 6 weeks